knabben/windows-gmsa/README.md

 NOTE: `cert-manager` MUST be installed on your cluster.

-NOTE: This is [HELM Chart](https://github.com/kubernetes-sigs/windows-gmsa) clone.
+NOTE: This is a clone from `https://github.com/kubernetes-sigs/windows-gmsa` HELM chart

 ## Packaging